 Bio-Engineering Plants as a restorer

-Live stakes (often misspelled as “live stakes” in keyword searches) are an easy and affordable way to restore soil and stream-bank erosion.
+Live stakes (often misspelled as “live stakes” in keyword searches) are easy and affordable to restore soil and stream-bank erosion.
 Dogwoods, shrub-like, grow well in wet conditions and root easily, making first stakes.
 For best results, live stakes should be cut at a 45° angle, ensuring that each stake has several notes.
 Once the stakes are cut and collected for off-site harvesting, be sure to keep them wet, cold, dark, and fresh---preferably ready to plant the same day.
 To plant, drill a moderate pilot hole.
 Insert the stake at a 90° angle and plant densely in a zigzag pattern.
 Planting the stalks in soil that is routinely wet is best.

 To learn more about bio-engineering, contact your local tree nursery today.
 Low-cost materials and ease of implementation make rough leaf dogwood and black willow ideal for reinforcing embankments, repairing soil erosion, and restoring the biosphere for all living things.

 Bio-Engineering Plants are For Sale from TN Nursery with Quick Shipping and Low Prices